Apply For Funding

 Investment decisions are made by individual investors; the network does not have an investment fund.

 The network runs four funding cycles per year.
-We normally don’t consider companies outside of these cycles.
+We don’t consider investment opportunities outside of these funding cycles.

 The Southwest Angel Network is open to a range of investment instrument types, including:

 - Convertible debt or equity for companies that we believe will achieve a significant exit via acquisition or IPO.